 What are the risks of a chemical peel?

 There is a very small risk of infection with chemical peels.
-The more aggressive the chemical peel the more likely you are to have complications although the risks are very low, even for the more aggressive chemical peels.
+The more aggressive the chemical peel the more likely you are to have complications.
+However, the risks are very low, even for the more aggressive chemical peels.
 If you happen to develop a cold sore or fever blister before your skin can heal, it is possible that this can spread to the whole treated area and cause scarring.
-It is important to tell your medical provider about your history of cold sores and they can start you on an antiviral medication prior to your treatment.
+Also, it is important to tell your medical provider about your history of cold sores.
+They can start you on an antiviral medication prior to your treatment.
 Hyperpigmentation and hypopigmentation can also be an issue after a chemical peel, especially for darker-skinned men and women.

 Can chemical peels be used on darker skin types?